-Upgraded public amenities will be located on the ground floor of the State Government building.
+Pending discussions with the relevant authorities upgraded public amenities will be located on the ground floor of the State Government building.
 With access, visibility from the street and safety measures in mind, the public amenities will include toilets, change facilities and parents rooms.